Spiritual, Moral, Social and Cultural Development

 Pupils perform with other schools as part of the Brass Band, Music Ensemble

-Peripatetic music sessions take place where pupils study a range of brass instruments, sitar and tabla
+Peripatetic music sessions take place where pupils study a range of instruments including brass, guitar, sitar and tabla etc.

 Cultural Evening of Entertainment